Menu

 Views before the new runway at the airport was put in

-4. MOUNT NINDERRY
+5. MOUNT NINDERRY | NINDERRY

 BASIC TRAIL INFO

-There’s a formal viewing platform towards Mount Coolum and the coastline.
 As you trace your way back, follow the track towards the other side of Mount Ninderry for some views into the hinterland.
 You can get some nice sunsets here.

-Just be aware that the carpark is ridiculously tiny, there’s really only space for 2-3 cars so you may need to squeeze in along the road.
+Just be aware that the car park is ridiculously tiny.
+There’s really only space for 2-3 cars so you may need to squeeze in along the road.

-CENTRAL SUNSHINE COAST WALKS (MAROOCHYDORE, MOOLOOLABA AND CALOUNDRA)
+CENTRAL SUNSHINE COAST WALKS (MAROOCHYDORE TO CALOUNDRA)

 BASIC TRAIL INFO